deepfence/terraform-aws-cloud-scanner/examples/organizational-deploy-with-member-account-read-only-access-creation/README.md

 ## Prerequisites

-1. Management account will be used to assume access in required member account for creating roles and to deploy the scanner in an ECS task.
-In each member account, there should be trust policy for -[`OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) role to be accessed by management account.
-Also, "assume policy" should be there in management account to assume role in member accounts.
+1. Organization's root account will be used to assume access in required member account for creating roles and to deploy the scanner in an ECS task.
+In each member account, there should be trust policy for -[`OrganizationAccountAccessRole`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) role to be accessed by root account.
+Also, "assume policy" should be there in root account to assume role in member accounts.

      * When a member account is created within an organization, AWS will create an `OrganizationAccountAccessRole` [for account management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html) in member account.
      * However, when the account is invited into the organization, it's required to [create the role manually](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_create-cross-account-role)